FernandoLavarreda/HeatTransfer/README.md

 ![Image](./imgs/solutions.png)
 [1]

-The lambdas/eigenvalues for the equations are obtained using Newton–Raphson method [2] and for the cilinder a computation of Bessel functions was implemented [3].
+The lambdas/eigenvalues for the equations are obtained using Newton–Raphson method [2] and for the cylinder a computation of Bessel functions was implemented [3].

 ## Installation